pfgithub/animgame/README.md

 ```
 ngrok http http://localhost:2390
-# or
+# don't use cloudflared it kills websocket connections or something
+# because we don't have draw reconnecting yet it's broken
-cloudflared tunnel run animgame-dev
+# cloudflared tunnel run animgame-dev
 ```

 Code is `ABCD`